Making impact measurable

 To determine what needs to be measured, we refined Designathon Works' Theory of Change and M&E (Monitoring & Evaluation) Framework.
 We organised this through a brainstorming session.
 NGOs generally determine with the help of a Theory of Change and an M&E framework what impact they have in mind and how they want to make this measurable.
 It is similar to a KPI framework of a commercial organisation.

 For this project, we mainly focused on the learning goals of the participating children.
 During the Designathon, do the children acquire the skills, knowledge and attitudes to become 'changemakers'?

 Making these learning objectives measurable poses some challenges.
 For example, the questions must be well adapted to the level of the children (8-11 years).
 In addition, we cannot ask them too many questions in a row because children can concentrate less on answering questions than adults.
-This comes at the expense of data quality.
+Finally, a designathon is all about the creative process.
+For many children, a questionnaire naturally resembles a test.
+This is not conducive to the creative thinking process and comes at the expense of data quality.

 We proposed setting up a uniform 'offline' data collection that is only digitised later on.
 Some of the questions are made part of the teaching materials in a playful way, namely on the sketch sheets that the children use to draw their designs.
 The teacher can easily upload photos of these sketches to a central storage.
 Other questions are asked interactively in class, with the teacher tracking the children's answers and filling them into a standardised online form after class.

 When the teachers provide the data in the same way with this form, the data is centrally stored, automatically analysed and visualised.